-- 2.1 These guidelines contain details of the minimum stipends, allowances and benefits which the Standing Committee has approved with effect from 1 January 2006.
+- 2.1 These guidelines contain details of the minimum stipends, allowances and benefits which the Standing Committee has approved with effect from 1 January 2007.
 Individual parishes may choose to be more generous than paying the minimum.
-It is the responsibility of the parish council to determine stipends, allowances and benefits for their ministry staff. - 2.2 These guidelines are only applicable to ministry staff in parishes in the Diocese of Sydney.
+It is the responsibility of the parish council to determine stipends, allowances and benefits for their ministry staff.
+Thus it is important that the ministry staff and parish council have a thorough understanding of these guidelines and their application. - 2.2 The following steps may be used to facilitate the process of determining the remuneration of ministry staff - - (a) Determine the entitlements for each ministry staff member in light of these guidelines (refer section 5). - (b) Determine what ministry related expenses, as per the list in section 10.2, are to be borne by the parish. - (c) Document the result of your discussions for each ministry staff member and communicate to the treasurer and or office administrator responsible. - 2.3 These guidelines are only applicable to ministry staff in parishes in the Diocese of Sydney.
 Different tax rules may apply to other staff.
-Accordingly these guidelines do not apply to administrative or support staff employed by parishes, nor to clergy employed by organisations other than parishes. - 2.3 This circular is available on the Diocesan web site www.sydney.anglican.asn.au.
-Questions for clarification or other enquiries should be directed to the Clergy Services Officer on 9265 1560 or e-mail cim@sydney.anglican.asn.au.
+Accordingly, these guidelines do not apply to administrative or support staff employed by parishes, nor to clergy employed by organisations other than parishes. - 2.4 This circular is available on the Diocesan web site www.sds.asn.au.
+Questions for clarification or other enquiries should be directed to the Clergy Services Officer, Colin Murphy on 9265 1560 or e-mail cjm@sydney.anglican.asn.au.